Article Overview: Historic Sites In Virginia

 1. Fredericksburg & Spotsylvania National Military Park

-Four battles, Chancellorsville, Fredericksburg, Spotsylvania and the Wilderness were fought there.
+Four battles, Chancellorsville, Fredericksburg, Spotsylvania and the Wilderness were all fought there.

 So many books have been written and so much history has been taught about these four battles and their impact on America’s bloodiest conflict.